TIHan/runtime/src/coreclr/scripts/mljit/README.md

     - Training will commence, it shouldn't take very long given we are only using 50 methods.
     - Once training is complete, it will then compare results from the baseline to see how many improvements and regressions were made from the final policy.

+## Oustanding Questions

+Training doesn't work as intended.
+We could try to figure it out if we can answer some of the following questions:
+1. `collect_policy` is used for training, but what does that mean *exactly*?
+2. Why do the policies have a `reward` input?
+What does that mean and how does it affect training?
+3. Where should the `reward` be calculated?
+4. How do sequences of training logs affect training?
+    - There is nuance to this that I am just not certain of.
+We store a sequence of training logs into a `tf.data.Dataset` then do some batching/unbatching and shuffling of data on it.
+This dataset then gets iterated repeatedly for 300 iterations, where each iteration experience is used to train the model.
+This is what MLGO does.

 ## Useful Links

 - https://github.com/google/ml-compiler-opt - MLJIT was inspired by MLGO